Peer Reviewed Cancer

 - Develop and improve minimally invasive methods to detect cancer initiation, progression, and recurrence.

-- Transform cancer treatment through the identification of new targets, especially for advanced disease and metastasis.
+- Transform cancer treatment, especially for advanced disease and metastasis.

-- Identify and elucidate the mechanisms behind cancer epigenetics/genetics and cancer development to improve treatment methods.
+- Elucidate the mechanisms of cancer development to improve treatment methods.

-- Develop strategies to address survivorship issues including quality of life, overall mental health, psychological impact of recurrence, and/or survivor permanent disability.
+- Study methods to address survivorship issues including quality of life, overall mental health, psychological impact of recurrence, and/or survivor permanent disability.

-- Develop strategies to reduce short- and long-term treatment effects, including neurocognitive deficits.
+- Reduce short- and long-term treatment effects, including neurocognitive deficits.

 - Improve prevention strategies, diagnosis, treatment, and outcomes for patients in underserved or under recognized populations.

-- Develop strategies to improve accessibility to care and to address survivorship.
+- Study methods to improve accessibility to care and to address survivorship.

 Environmental Exposures and Risk Factors for Cancer (319kb)